|Nutrition Facts (per serving)|

 - 1/4 cup port

 - 1 orange (zest and juice)

-- Evenly spread the fine sugar in a heavy-bottomed saucepan.
+Evenly spread the fine sugar in a heavy-bottomed saucepan.
 Add the star anise, then lightly crush the cardamom pods on a cutting board, and add them as well.
-Drizzle in 1 tablespoon of water and 1 teaspoon of light corn syrup.
-(The corn syrup addition helps prevent the sugar from forming into hard crystals.)
+Drizzle in the water and light corn syrup.
+(The corn syrup helps prevent the sugar from forming into hard crystals.)

-- Add the orange zest and orange juice.
-Put the saucepan back on the stove top, lower heat, and simmer 5 to 10 minutes to thicken.
+Add the orange zest and orange juice.
+Put the saucepan back on the stovetop, lower the heat, and simmer 5 to 10 minutes to thicken.
 The compote will thicken when cooled, so try not to overcook it.